moby/buildkit/frontend/dockerfile/docs/reference.md

 started and all consecutive failures will be counted towards the maximum number of retries.

 **start interval** is the time between health checks during the start period.
+This option requires Docker Engine version 25.0 or later.

 There can only be one `HEALTHCHECK` instruction in a Dockerfile.
 If you list more than one then only the last `HEALTHCHECK` will take effect.